StanislavaGus/Telegram_Restaurant_Bot/README.md

 ### `AcceptableAllergy.java`

 **Table:** `acceptable_allergies`
-**Description:** Provides a list of acceptable (allowed) allergies that can be selected by users or added to the system.

 - **Fields:**
 - `id` is the unique identifier of the allergy.
   - `allergy' is the name of an allergy.

-- **Methods:**
-- Getters and setters for both fields.

 ---